carlzxc71/azure-terraform-network-troubleshooting-public/README.md

 - Commands for deallocating both FW and virtual machines are provided further down in this guide.
 - Whilst I provide some helpful tips for saving on money/credits when running this lab I do not take any responsibility for the costs you incur running this lab.
 If you forget to deallocate resources or do other things with the lab then was intended; its on you :)

+I have also done my best to ensure that you should be able to deploy everything by running `terraform apply` once with a bunch of `retry` blocks and whatnot.
+However, if the deployment fails - first step should be to just run `terraform apply` once more.

 ## Run

 Prereqs: